This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Your lawyer will help you fight for these rights and know whether to do so under federal laws like the Individuals with Disabilities in Education Act or the Oklahoma Anti-Discrimination Act.[3]

-There are several examples of notable wins by Oklahoma cerebral palsy lawyers for their clients.
+There are several notable wins by Oklahoma cerebral palsy lawyers for their clients.
 These can be inspiring and show you what is possible in winning justice for your child.

 In one recent case, a family won $15 million, which was upheld even after appeals by the defendants.